• Skip to primary navigation

 52. Create Nature Art

 Creating a picture of nature USING nature is such a great hands on activity.
-Your child can use paper and glue in order to glue rocks, leaves, flowers, etc onto paper.
+Your child can use paper and glue in order to glue rocks, leaves, flowers, etc onto paper, creating a nature scene.

 53. Make A Flower Arrangement

-Pick flowers and create a flower bouquet in a vase.
+Pick flowers, give your kids a vase, and have them create their own flower bouquet in a vase.

 54. Play Capture The Flag